 You can watch this video to see how I arranged the lilacs in a basket.

-Do you see the apothecary cabinet in the back ground?
+Do you see the apothecary cabinet in the background?
 You’ll never guess what it was originally.
 Click here for all the details.

-Favorite Plant for Blooms all Summer
+Another Favorite Plant For Blooms All Summer

 If you are looking for a plant that blooms all summer long, my favorite is Geraniums.
 With proper care, you will enjoy blooms from early spring until late fall.
 See Best Tips to Keep Geraniums Blooming.